rolling-scopes-school/tasks/tasks/connections/milestone_4.profile_update.md

 editable, _Save_ button appears to save new data on the server via http-request, _Cancel_ button appears to revert back state to static form without modifications.

-_Save_ button is disabled (or is not visible) while http-request is sent and other updating processes are in progress to prevent clicking the button multiple times in a row.
+_Save_ button is disabled (user cannot click it) or is not visible while http-request is sent and other updating processes are in progress to prevent clicking the button multiple times in a row.
-_Cancel_ button is disabled (or is not visible) while http-request is sent and other updating processes are in progress to prevent editing from being canceled if the updating process is already running.
+_Cancel_ button is disabled (user cannot click it) or is not visible while http-request is sent and other updating processes are in progress to prevent editing from being canceled if the updating process is already running.

 Form field `name` should obey the same validation rules as on [Registration page](./milestone_1.registration.md).